Back to Blog

 The Question to Ask Your Vendor

-If you're evaluating agent security solutions, there's one question that cuts through the noise:
+If you're evaluating agent security solutions, one question cuts through the noise:

 "Does your security enforcement involve an LLM in the decision path?"

-If yes — if they use a model to classify requests, decide agent trust, or evaluate policy compliance — they have a linguistic von Neumann bottleneck.
+If the answer is yes, if they use a model to classify requests, decide agent trust, or evaluate policy compliance, they have a linguistic von Neumann bottleneck.
 The policy and the attack surface share the same reasoning engine.

 DNS-AID is an open IETF standard (draft-mozleywilliams-dnsop-dnsaid) for DNS-based agent discovery, identity, and policy enforcement.
 The CEL policy engine and four-layer enforcement model are open source at github.com/infobloxopen/dns-aid-core.